-2. Khodra Dak Pathar.
 This is yet again a popular travel getaway located at an approximate distance of 25 km from Paonta Sahib.
-This is actually a very beautiful picnic spot and is considered as a tranquil retreat with elements like a beautiful park, tourist bungalow and large swimming pools.
+This is actually a very beautiful picnic spot and is considered a tranquil retreat with elements like a beautiful park, tourist bungalow, and large swimming pools.
 It is a great place to relax in the soothing beauty of nature.

-3. Shastra Dhara.
-It is considered to be a place with immense beauty of nature.
+Sahastradhara is considered to be a place with the immense beauty of nature.
 This is the place where the Yamuna meets Tong river.
 Tong river also goes by the name of Tamsa.
-While on your visit to this place, you can also consider travelling to the village of Kalsi which was the former capital of Sirmour district
+While on your visit to this place, you can also consider traveling to the village of Kalsi which was the former capital of the Sirmaur district.

 It is situated at a distance of about 248 km, 1740 km, 1655 km, and 2399 km from the metropolitan cities Delhi, Kolkata, Mumbai, and Bengaluru respectively.